cloudwego/kitex-examples/README.md

 - [basic](basic) Basic example of Kitex
 - [async_call](async_call) Example of using asynchronous call in Kitex server
 - [codec](codec) Example of Kitex server and client using custom codecs
-    - [codec-dubbo](https://github.com/kitex-contrib/codec-dubbo/tree/main/samples/helloworld) Example of dubbo protocol codec launched by Kitex to support Kitex <-> dubbo interoperability
+    - [codec-Dubbo](https://github.com/kitex-contrib/codec-dubbo/tree/main/samples/helloworld) Example of Dubbo protocol codec launched by Kitex to support Kitex <-> Dubbo interoperability
 - [long_connection](longconnection) Kitex example of using long connections between server and client
 - [streaming](streaming) Example of Kitex server and client using streams
 - [business_exception](business_exception) Example of Kitex server and client using business exceptions